hyperspy/hyperspy/doc/user_guide/tools.rst

 The different signals store other objects in what are called attributes.
-For examples, the data is stored in a numpy array in the :py:attr:`~.signal.Signal.data` attribute, the original parameters in the :py:attr:`~.signal.Signal.original_metadata` attribute, the mapped parameters in the :py:attr:`~.signal.Signal.metadata` attribute and the axes information (including calibration) can be accessed (and modified) in the :py:attr:`~.signal.Signal.axes_manager` attribute.
+For examples, the data is stored in a numpy array in the :py:attr:`~.signal.BaseSignal.data` attribute, the original parameters in the :py:attr:`~.signal.BaseSignal.original_metadata` attribute, the mapped parameters in the :py:attr:`~.signal.BaseSignal.metadata` attribute and the axes information (including calibration) can be accessed (and modified) in the :py:attr:`~.signal.BaseSignal.axes_manager` attribute.

 .. _transforming.signal: